Rick Bognar: Asistencia Asesoría y Administración (1997)

 In March 1997 both Diesel and Ramon wrestled in Mexico for Asistencia Asesoría y Administración in tag team matches with Fuerza Guerrera and Pentagón against El Canek, Latin Lover and Cibernético.
 They spent a couple of months there.

 United States Wrestling Association (1997)

 Immediately after the 1997 Royal Rumble both Jacobs and Bognar were sent to the United States Wrestling Association as part of a talent exchange program.
 Initially the two continued their partnership, but would later come to blows.
-Jacobs lost a "loser leaves town" match to Bognar on June 24 in Louisville, KY, but would return a short time later under a mask as Doomsday.
+Jacobs lost a "loser leaves town" match to Bognar on June 24 in Louisville, Kentucky, but would return a short time later under a mask as Doomsday.
 Jacobs was further repackaged later that year as The Undertaker's brother Kane and went on to experience considerable success.
-Bogner himself publicly discarded his Razor Ramon attire on USWA television and stated that he would now go by the name "Rick Titan" that July.
-After defeating Bulldog Raines in Lebanon, TN on August 30, Bognar left the company, as his one-year contract had expired.
+Bognar himself publicly discarded his Razor Ramon attire on USWA television and stated that he would now go by the name "Rick Titan" that July.
+After defeating Bulldog Raines in Lebanon, Tennessee on August 30, Bognar left the company, as his one-year contract had expired.
 The promotion would ultimately become defunct in November of that year.